FairPlayerTeam/FairPlayer-SDK/PrivacyPolicy.md

 NON-PERSONAL INFORMATION
 ------------------------

-Non-personal information is data in a form that does not permit direct association with any specific individual, such as your Android ID, CPN model, memory size, your phone IMEI number, phone model, rom, phone operator, location, installs, uninstalls, frequency of use, etc.
+Non-personal information is data in a form that does not permit direct association with any specific individual, such as your CPN model, memory size, phone model, rom, phone operator, location, installs, uninstalls, frequency of use, etc.

 We may collect and use non-personal information in the following circumstances: to have a better understanding of our user’s behaviour, solve problems in products and services, improve our products, services and advertising; we may collect non-personal information such as the date of install, frequency of use, country, equipment and channel.